MicrosoftDocs/azure-docs/articles/virtual-machines/virtual-machines-instancemetadataservice-overview.md

 ### Important information

-This service is currently **generally available** in Global Azure Regions and is in Public preview for Government, China, and German Azure Cloud.It regularly receives updates to expose new information about virtual machine instances.
+This service is  **generally available** in Global Azure Regions.
+It is in Public preview for Government, China, and German Azure Cloud.
+It regularly receives updates to expose new information about virtual machine instances.
 This page reflects the up-to-date [data categories](#instance-metadata-data-categories) available.

 ## Service Availability
 The service is available in all generally available Global Azure regions.
 The service is in public preview  in the Government, China, or Germany regions.